Top 10 Ways to Step Out of Your Comfort Zone

 16 Explore new music genres

-Might be insignificant compared to the other activities, but you may find yourself a new music genre that you like.
+This might be insignificant compared to the other activities, but you may find a new music genre that you like.

 17 Take an academic course

-Preferably a free course of any subject.
-Or if you have guts, take a course of a subject you think is your major weakness.
+Preferably take a free course on any subject.
+Or, if you have the guts, take a course in a subject you think is your major weakness.

 18 Do some gardening

-Not only you can make your garden look beautiful, but you can save some money by growing food too.
-It's also one of the most comfortable activities you can do since it's associated with reduced anxiety and depression.
+Not only can you make your garden look beautiful, but you can also save money by growing food.
+It's one of the most comfortable activities you can do since it's associated with reduced anxiety and depression.

 Gardening seems like a fun hobby to pick up.
-And you can also eat the vegetables you grow, so it's both rewarding and relaxing.
+You can also eat the vegetables you grow, so it's both rewarding and relaxing.

 19 Draw a picture

-Helps develop your artistic skills.
-It doesn't have to be perfect, just allow those happy little accidents to come.
+Drawing helps develop your artistic skills.
+It doesn't have to be perfect.
+Just allow those happy little accidents to come.

 20 Try to break a world record